-A review of selected documentation relevant to the establishment's licensable activities and quality management system was undertaken, including a review of policies and procedural documents, temperature monitoring records, audits, maintenance records, risk assessments, agreements, training records and incident records.
+A review of selected documentation relevant to the establishment's licensable activities and quality management system was undertaken, including a review of policies and procedural documents, temperature monitoring records, audits, training records and incident records.

 Visual inspection

 A review of the facilities was conducted at the establishment, including areas where receipt and storage of the tissue products take place.